Family advocates assist the child and their non-offending parent/caregiver(s) throughout the life of the case.

-Each family is assigned a family advocate, who guides them through their visit to the Will County Children's Advocacy Center, and explains the investigation and legal process.
+Each family is assigned a family advocate who is committed to helping them navigate the complex systems encountered when a child makes an outcry of abuse.
 The family advocate listens to their concerns, and informs them about the dynamics of sexual abuse and the effects of trauma.

 Help us continue to provide hope, healing & justice for abused children.

 Last year, the Will County Children's Advocacy Center served more than 700 Will County children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.